Why airfocus

 “There's such a spectrum of where people are in their journeys with AI,” says Emma.
 “For anyone who's feeling behind or feeling underconfident or feeling like they're not keeping up, the reality is this: if you're even thinking about that, you're probably ahead of things.”

-4. A lack of transparency is a major factor in trust eroding
+4. A lack of transparency is a major factor in eroding trust

 “One of the biggest causes of breakdowns in trust is people not being able to see what’s going on,” Emma explains.